 During the expectation step, L(D|Ө) and L(P|D, Ө) are calculated for each domain during and a modified their ratio, L(G|D, Ө) / L(D|Ө), gives a new value for δ.
 In the maximization step, the parameter Ө is modified by re-assigning essentiality of domains based on δ.
 In the present study, a threshold of δ ≥ 0.6 was used, whereas a stricter threshold of δ ≥ 0.9 was used in (Lu et al., 2015).
 The expectation and maximization stages are executed until the parameter Ө converges.
 Full details of the expectation and maximization equations can be found in (Lu et al., 2015).

+Lists of all S. cerevisiae, and S. pombe genes are provided in Supplementary Table Sx.

 Conservation analysis of yeDUFs

 Uniprot representative proteomes (i.e. proteomes of fully-sequenced organisms), consisting of 5,862 proteomes at the time of writing of this paper (4,334 bacteria, 210 archaea, 813 eukaryotes, and 505 viruses), each linked to a distinct NCBI taxonomic identifier, were downloaded from Uniprot (xxx) and mapped to interactive tree of life (iTOL) leaves, using common species membership.
-Of the 191 organisms represented as leaves in iTOL, 20 lacked reference proteomes in Uniprot and therefore non-reference, complete proteomes were used instead.
+Of the 191 organisms represented as leaves in iTOL, 20 lacked reference proteomes in Uniprot and therefore complete non-reference proteomes were used instead.
 Three additional organisms lacked any proteome in Uniprot.
 For two of these (Gemmata obscuriglobus and Cryptosporidium hominis) no near relative within iTOL could be found, and so they were removed.
 For the third, Agrobacterium tumefaciens WashU, counts from the related strain Agrobacterium tumefaciens WashU were used.
 The Drosophila endosymbiont, represented in iTOL as Wolbachia sp. wMel, could only be mapped to the nearest complete Uniprot proteome (Wolbachia pipientis wMel Pop) at the genus level.
 These proteomes contained 24,824,673 proteins or 36% of Uniprot (Swiss-Prot + TrEMBL).
 The 217,339 proteins from this list containing yeDUFs were then extracted using domain annotation from Pfam-A.full (v28).
-YeDUF representation was calculated for each representative organism, resulting in a non-redundant list of yeDUFs / taxonomic identifier.The yeDUFs were divided into groups based on presence and essentiality in both Sc and Sp.
-There were five groups: (1) essential in Sc and absent in Sp (SceSp-), (2) essential in Sc and present in Sp (SceSp+), (3) essential in both Sc and Sp (SceSpe), (4) present in Sc and essential in Sp (Sc+Spe), and (5) absent in Sc and essential in Sp (Sc-Spe).
+YeDUF representation was calculated for each representative organism, resulting in a non-redundant list of yeDUFs / taxonomic identifiers.The yeDUFs were divided into groups based on presence and essentiality in both Sc and Sp.
+There were five groups:

+essential in Sc and absent in Sp (SceSp-)

+essential in Sc and present in Sp (SceSp+)

+essential in both Sc and Sp (SceSpe)

+present in Sc and essential in Sp (Sc+Spe), and

+absent in Sc and essential in Sp (Sc-Spe).

-The log10(#yeDUFs) was plotted on the interactive Tree of Life (iTOL), for all yeDUFs as well as the 5 sub-categories..
+The log10(#yeDUFs) was plotted on the interactive Tree of Life (iTOL), for all yeDUFs as well as the 5 sub-categories.
 YeDUFs conserved in at least 10 prokaryotic iTOL species are referred to as prokaryotic yeDUFs or “pyeDUFs”, while the remainder of yeDUFs are referred to as eukaryotic yeDUFs or “eyeDUFs”.

 Functional analysis